Codificadores - Software

 Nota

-The DutyCycleEncoder class does not make any assumptions about units of distance; it will return values in whatever units were used to calculate the distance-per-rotation value.
-Users thus have complete control over the distance units used.
+The DutyCycleEncoder class does not assume specific units of rotation.
+It returns values in the same units used to calculate the full range of rotation, giving users complete control over the rotation units.

-// Configures the encoder to return a distance of 4 for every rotation
+// Initializes a duty cycle encoder on DIO pins 0 to return a value of 4 for

-// Configures the encoder to return a distance of 4 for every rotation
+// Initializes a duty cycle encoder on DIO pins 0 to return a value of 4 for

 Nota

-Duty Cycle encoders measure absolute distance.
+Duty Cycle encoders measure absolute rotation.
 It does not depend on the starting position of the encoder.

-Users can obtain the distance measured by the encoder with the getDistance() method:
+Users can obtain the rotation measured by the encoder with the get() method:

 Detecting a Duty Cycle Encoder is Connected